oliverwstein/pokemon-adventure/api_plan.md

 The `BattleRunner` as a long-lived struct was a stepping stone, but now we have to refactor it to account for the **stateless request/response model** we have planned.
+It is important to realize that the expected user for this is not a person, but an LLM agent--this is meant to test the ability of LLM agents like Claude Code to play pokemon against NPCs and each other.

 ### Desired Architecture Summary